-When Group Tone Scan is enabled, it will allow continual communication across congested channels.
+Group Tone Scan is a scan mode which allows continual communication across congested channels.

-Group tone scan channels stored into Group memory scan and only opens the squelch for signals with the correct subcode (38 CTCSS or 104 DCS tone).
+Group Tone Scan channels are stored into Group memory scan and only opens the squelch for signals with the correct sub code (38CTCSS or 104 DCS tone).

-To achieve this, all radios in your group must have the same channels in A, B, C memory (group memory channels) and use the same Subcode (38 CTCSS and 104 DCS tone).
+To achieve this, all radios in your group memory must have the same channels in I II III memory (group memory channels) and use the same Subcode (CTCSS or DCS).